 Relations between Text and Other Media

-Literary texts and other forms of media have been associated in a fascinating relation in thousands of works of French literature.
-Through the in-depth study of interdisciplinary theoretical texts focused on photography, painting, and cinema studies, this course aims to explore this inextricable weaving together of verbal and visual experiences as it pertains to literature.
-The interartistic comparison of verbal and visual media has been a dominant model for interdisciplinary studies and will serve as a basis for our analysis of several literary and artistic practices.
-While allowing us to sort out the differences and similarities between literature and various forms of visual representations, this course will also seek to explore the practical and methodological implications of word and image studies, to better understand the challenges of studying literature in the era of the “pictorial turn “ and the dominance of visuality.
+Literary texts often incorporate images and other forms of media in a way that enriches the analysis of literature.
+Through an in-depth study of interdisciplinary theoretical texts focused on illustration, art, and cinema studies, this course aims to explore word and image relations in the analysis of French and Francophone literature and film.
+In recent years, word and image relations have been an emerging interest in interdisciplinary studies, and as such, they will serve as a basis for our analysis of literature and film.
+This course will also seek to explore the practical and methodological implications of word and image studies, to better understand the challenges of studying literature in the era of the “pictorial turn” and the dominance of visuality.

 Required Texts : (Subject to change)

 Hémon, Louis.
 Maria Chapdelaine ; Proulx, Monique.
 Homme invisible à la fenêtre ; Satrapi, Marjane.
 Persepolis (Volume 1).
 Book summaries, as well as critical and theoretical articles will also be distributed throughout the semester.

 Mid-Term Test/Textual Analysis (25%); Essay (30%); Final Test (25%); Discussion Board Contributions (10%); Overall Assessment (10%)